adrianoted/gulp-frontend/README.md

 - NODE_ENV=prod gulp statics
 - NODE_ENV=prod gulp

 Run `gulp pre:statics` to remove `content.json` file then recreate it with `gulp statics`.
-This operations is needed only when content in JSON changes or is added a vendor libraries.
+This operation is needed only when content in JSON changes or is added a vendor libraries.

 ## Folder Structure